HOME AUTHOR! BOOKS MEDIA CONTACT

 I grew up on a 128-acre dairy farm at the foot of the Blue Mountains in Lebanon County, Pennsylvania.
 My parents affiliated with a very conservative Mennonite community.
 The rhythm of the farm (milkings, planting and harvesting) and the discipline of the Mennonites (revival meetings, plain clothes and conscientious objection to war) fenced our life.
 But daily life was rich—our farm was overrun with cows and rabbits and chickens.
 We spent holidays with wonderful cousins and aunts and grandparents.

 I hated farm work and resolved early on it wasn’t for me.
 I spent a great deal of my boyhood escaping into novels when I was supposed to be cultivating the corn.
 Early on I felt a thirst for the Larger World.
-My stamp collection drove that—Sverige?
-Manchukuo?
-What were these countries like?
-Our house was an 18th century log house, plastered over, but in the cellar the gunslits in the walls hinted of stories from the Settler/Indian conflicts of pre-Revolution America.
 I scribbled out my first stories when I was ten and took them to family reunions, where I read them aloud to my cousins.
 They asked for more!

-I discovered my knack for foreign languages in high school—Latin was fun.
-I studied Spanish and German simultaneously at Lancaster Mennonite School.
-But I found I couldn’t speak these languages, even after four years of German.
-In contrast, in Japan, where I landed after college (Eastern Mennonite), I lived with the Yamaguchi Family and became fluent in Japanese.
-However, Japan was a parenthesis, I thought, irrelevant to my determination to become a famous writer, like the literary giants we’d studies in college: Dostoevsky, William Faulkner . . . .I returned to the U.S. in time to participate in the Mennonite Renaissance of the Seventies.
+In Japan, where I landed after college (Eastern Mennonite), I lived with the Yamaguchi Family and became fluent in Japanese.
+However, Japan was a parenthesis, I thought, irrelevant to becoming a famous writer, like the literary giants we’d studies in college: Dostoevsky, William Faulkner . . . .I returned to the U.S. in time to participate in the Mennonite Renaissance of the Seventies.
 Mennonites were overthrowing the rule of the conservative bishops and indulging in the arts.
 I saw my first movie at 22.
 Merle Good’s Dutch Family Festival ran plays on Mennonite themes.
-Tens of thousands of tourists were descending on Lancaster County every summer and paying good money ‘to see the Amish’ –I could hardly believe it!
-I wrote several plays that DFF produced for the tourists, then a series of stories on my Mennonite childhood and finally Mennonite Soldier, the fictional story of my grandfather’s life, set in World War I. I called it Amish Soldier, until the Amish leaders threatened the Mennonite Press with a boycott of their products.
-The forced change made the book controversial and I sold 10,000 copies.
+Tens of thousands of tourists were descending on Lancaster County every summer and paying good money ‘to see the Amish’ – I wrote my first historical novel, Mennonite Soldier.

 Ken Yoder Reed